lzwjava/blog-source/original/2025-02-12-earning-money-en.md

 - Completed software projects for clients.

-- Made a short trade with Trump coins and earned $600.
+- Made a short trade with Trump coins and earned 600 USD dollars.

 - Helped friends with software-related tasks and received red envelopes as compensation.